 Figure 34: ShiftEventLifetime Query Result, shiftedClippedContextSwitch, and contextSwitchWithNames

-Now that context switch events in expandedClippedCS share one moment of time with consecutive context switches from cSTicks2CoresWithPNames, we can join the two streams together and compute the correct timeslices.
+With the previous observation in mind, we can join the two streams together and compute the correct timeslices.
 The code for computing the query in Figure 32 is shown in Figure 35, and the results in Figure 36.